Ashmil114/E-commerce-API/README.md

 4. **Set up the PostgreSQL database**:
     - Create a PostgreSQL database and update the `DATABASES` setting in `settings.py` with your database credentials.
+    - Change example.env to .env then add Database configurations

 5. **Run migrations**:
     ```bash